 Have a Go at Trying Khmer Cuisine

 Although Thai and Vietnamese food is more popular, Khmer cuisine is worth trying out.
 They have unique flavors which are surprisingly good.

 Fish Amok is a popular dish that is baked with lemongrass, chili, and coconut cream served with a steaming plate of hot rice.
 Apart from that, you also have crabs from Kep which is often seasoned with Kampot pepper.
 Traditional snacks such as noodles and roasted crickets are also pretty popular here.

 Hit the Beach in Sihanoukville

 Sihanoukville is the gateway coastal area which people go to before visiting Koh Rong and Koh Rong Samloam.
-Here, you can find many chilled out beach bungalows where people can relax and unwind.
-The beach of Otres, Victory Beach, Independence Beach, and Serendipity Beach are all nearby destinations which you can visit.
+Here, you can find many chilled-out beach bungalows where people can relax and unwind.
+The beach of Otres, Victory Beach, Independence Beach, and Serendipity Beach are all nearby destinations that you can visit.

 Transportation in Cambodia

 We recommend downloading the Skyscanner App and using Bookaway or 12Go website to view bus, boat, and train schedules ahead of time.
 We’ve used these websites all over Asia and it saves us the hassle of lining up in travel agencies or bus stations.